Israeli Labor Party: Opposition and comeback (1977–2001)

 Following the 1977 Israeli legislative election, the Labor Party entered the opposition for the first time.
 After the 1984 election, in which the Independent Liberals participated as part of the Alignment, the Alignment joined a national unity government with Likud, the National Religious Party, Agudat Yisrael, Shas, Morasha, Shinui, and Ometz.
 Under the coalition agreement, the office of prime minister alternated between the Alignment and Likud.
-During the eleventh Knesset, Mapam left the Alignment in opposition to Shimon Peres’s decision to join the unity government with Likud.
+Shortly afterwards, Mapam left the Alignment in opposition to Shimon Peres’s decision to join the unity government with Likud.

-On 7 October 1991, the Alignment formally dissolved, with all factions merged into the Labor Party.
+On 16 July 1991, the Labor Party voted to stop using the Alignment name effective from the 18th.
+The party's secretary-general, Michael Harish, explained that the name became useless after Mapam's departure, and that the Labor Party's own name was much more meaningful.
 At this time, the Likud-led government elected in 1988 faced several challenges, including economic difficulties, the integration of large numbers of immigrants from the former Soviet Union, strained relations with the administration of U.S. President George H. W. Bush, and internal divisions.